 A non-AP and non-PCP STA in PS mode shall stay awake for dot11MinBHIDuration starting from the

-beginning of each awake BI and may switch to the doze state after the expiration of this time.
+beginning of each A-BI and may switch to the doze state after the expiration of this time.

 2006.33

 An AP or PCP shall transmit SP allocation announcements for STAs in PS mode during each of the STAs’ awake BIs and may transmit those SP allocation announcements in other beacon intervals.
 New SPs shall be allocated to begin either within or after the later awake BI of the source DMG STA and destination DMG STA of the SP.